Turmeric Can Turn High Blood Pressure Around

 You may have heard of curcumin but maybe not turmeric.
 Curcumin is the main biologically active ingredient in turmeric.
 Turmeric is a yellow spice used in Indian cuisine.
 Turmeric comes from the Curcumin domestica plant.
 The roots and underground stems contain the medicinal part of the plant.

 Turmeric has effects that protect the liver, lower cholesterol, prevent blood clots, and are anti-inflammatory.
 Its anticancer effects are being studied at leading cancer institutions.
 It has also been used as an insect repellant and to treat fertility problems.
 Turmeric also has weak estrogen activity.
+So it seems to have many health benefits.

 Turmeric and Blood Pressure